noahcoad/google-spell-check/README.md

 1. be patient, may take a second for google to return a result
 If nothing changes, google probably thinks your spelling is okay, or has no idea what you're talking about.
 Try selecting some more words to give google context.

+## Update Notices
+* *2013-10-14*, Sublime Text 3 version added.
+Updates going forward will only be made to the Sublime Text 3 version of the package.

 ## Finally
 See also: You may like this [Open URL](https://github.com/noahcoad/open-url) sublime package.